 Our fifth graders are 1:1 with technology and each student has their own Google Chromebook.
 Throughout each school week, they use it to conduct research, practice note-taking skills, and create presentations that allow them to combine their writing and oral presentation skills with a creative technology component.
-We reinforce digital citizenship through student collaboration on projects, and they use the Google Classroom to allow for effective communication on mini projects and class assignments.
+We reinforce digital citizenship through student collaboration on projects, and they use Google Classroom to allow for effective communication on mini-projects and class assignments.

 We are learning to use Microsoft Word, PowerPoint, and Excel programs to:

 • Generate ideas and create original works using a variety of digital tools • Locate and organize information • Practice personal safety and ethical behavior • Use a variety of hardware to support learning • Select and use common and online applications